Editor

 For more than a decade, fog has rematerialised throughout the work of lawyer-turned-artist Layne Waerea.
 Her public interventions and performances explore what she describes as “legal-social subjectivities,” centering the implications of Te Tiriti o Waitangi as Aotearoa New Zealand's only living treaty with Māori.
 For Waerea, the act of chasing fog pursues a physical or ideological space where borders can be tested—“a fertile area where there are lots of question marks”—and where imagination, hope, participation, and failure can be explored.

-A Parliament of Fog celebrates ten years of Waerea’s ongoing project the chasing fog club (Est. 2014), and also marks the occasion of its second-ever “Annual General Meeting.”
-Developed over 2023-24 within a fraught political climate leading up to the New Zealand elections and the first term of a new right-wing coalition government, the publication approaches the club, and Waerea’s recent practice, as a springboard for taking the pulse of the moment.
+A Parliament of Fog celebrates ten years of Waerea's ongoing project the chasing fog club (Est. 2014), and also marks the occasion of its second-ever “Annual General Meeting.”
+Developed over 2023-24 within a fraught political climate leading up to the New Zealand general election and the first term of a new right-wing coalition government, the publication approaches the club, and Waerea's recent practice, as a springboard for taking the pulse of the moment.
 Reflecting on the recent activities of the club in dialogue with a group of collaborators, A Parliament of Fog considers how conditions of opacity, uncertainty, and transition might offer space for collective reimagining.

 Designed by Katie Kerr